microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Content/FAST/Session 4 Semantic.md

 layout: page
 title: Fabric FAST - Semantic Models
 sorttitle: FAST04
-description: This session builds off the previous sessions introducting the concept of semantic models -- what they are, how they work in Fabric, and best practices.
+description: In this Fabric FAST session, Cameron Kahrs provides an overview of Semantic Models within Fabric -- what's new and what may be familiar from Power BI.
+He'll discuss capabilities and best practices, as well as foundational knowledge for those new to the topic.
 updated: 2025-06-13
 permalink: /skilling/modern-analytics-academy/fabric-fast/engineering/semantic
 youtubeid: YJbFdWIqOpU